SourceLounge/disable_feuser/Documentation/Introduction/Index.rst

 What does it do?
 ================

-This extenison integrate a scheduler task to disable backend user after a configurable amount of time.
+This extenison integrate a scheduler task to disable frontend user after a configurable amount of time.